-Cloud computing issimilar toothertechnologies in a waythat it also hasseveralbasic concepts that one should learn before knowing its core concepts.
+Cloud computing issimilar toothertechnologies ina waythat it also hasseveralbasic concepts that one should learn before knowing its core concepts.
 There are several processes and components of cloud computing that need to be discussed.
 One of the topics of such prime importance is architecture.
 Architecture is the hierarchical view of describing a technology.
 This usually includes the components over which the existing technology is built and the components that are dependent on the technology.
 Another topic that is related to architecture is anatomy.
-Anatomy describes the core structure of the cloud.
-Once the structure of the cloud is clear, the network connections in the cloud and the details about the cloud application need to be known.
-This is important as the cloud is a completely Internet dependent technology.
+Anatomy describes the core structure of the cloud is clear, the network connections in the cloud and the details aboutthe cloud application need to be known.
+This is important asthe cloud is a completely Internet dependent technology.
 Similarly, cloud management discusses the important managementissues and ways inwhichthe current cloud scenariois managed.

 It describes the way an application and infrastructure in the cloud are managed.
 Management is important because of the quality of service (QoS) factors that are involved in the cloud.
 These QoS factors formthe basis for cloud computing.
-Allthe services are given based on these QoS factors.
+Allthe services are givenbased on these QoS factors.